openSUSE:Mailing lists subscription

 Can I send attachments to the list?

-The short answer is 'no'.
+The short answer is 'yes'.
 We may strip attachments that contain something other than plain text and bounce email that only contains attachments.
 Likewise, HTML email is *strongly* discouraged and will be blocked as well.

 Why only subscribers may post an answer?

 The lists are high frequented mailinglists with many subscribers.
 We want to prevent crosspostings and automaticly advertising (Spam).
 Messages from non-subscribers are blocked or moderated / reviewed before they get posted.